splntrAVdesigns/SPLNTR_MICROTOOL_SITE/splntr-web/README.md

 ## Parked for later ("future developments")

+- Audio-reactive hero terrain (mic-driven).
+Removed after it caused WebGL render failures on real hardware that could not be reproduced headlessly.
+  Rule for revisiting: FIRST ship a diagnostics build (console logging of context creation, shader compile status, and errors), confirm root cause from real browser console output, THEN reintroduce the feature.

 - Community page (Discord link-out or embedded forum)
 - Beta tester quotes / social proof strip
 - Press kit page (logo pack + screenshots) — expected by reviewers at launch